26 Family Friendly Things To Do In Philadelphia With Kids

 Food and fun spots you don’t want to miss

 Take the family out to a ballgame in Philadelphia.
-Photo taken at Citizens Bank Park
+Photo Credit: NJ MOM

 There is nothing quite like a day at the ballpark, and Citizens Bank Park is a great location to take the family out to a ballgame.
 Visit on a theme night like Star Wars Night or Autism Awareness Day for some extra fun.
-You can also sign your kiddos up for the Phillies Kids Club, where they can get Phanatic goodies and exclusive members-only perks.
-If you have a new Phillies fan, they even have a Newborn Club complete with a personalized birth certificate.
+You can also sign your kiddos up for the Phillies Kids Club, where they can get Phanatic goodies and exclusive members-only perks, or sign your newest fan up at the Newborn Club, complete with a personalized birth certificate.
 And Citizens Bank Park is not just for baseball—they host outdoor concerts during the season with stars like Bruce Springsteen or Pink.

 1 Citizens Bank Way, Philadelphia, PA 19148